jupyterhub/nativeauthenticator/docs/options.rst

 Allow self-serve approval
 -------------------------

-By default all users who sign up on Native Authenticator need an admin approval so they can actually log in the system.
+By default, all users who sign up on NativeAuthenticator need a manual admin approval so they can actually log in the system.
 Or you can allow anybody without approval as described above with `open_signup`.
-Alternatively, you may want something like `open_signup` but only for users in your own organization.
+Alternatively, depending on your situation, you may want something *like* `open_signup` but only for users in your own organization.
 This is what this option permits.

-New users are still created in non-authorized mode, but they can self-authorize by navigating to a (cryptographic) URL which will be e-mailed to them *only* if the provided email address matches the specified pattern.
+New users are still created as non-authorized, but they can self-authorize by navigating to a (cryptographically verified) URL which will be e-mailed to them *only* if the provided email address matches the specified regular expression.

-For example, to allow any users who have an mit.edu email address, you may do the following:
+For example, to allow any users who have an `example.com` email address to self-approve, you add the following to your configuration file:

 .. code-block:: python

     import re
-    c.Authenticator.allow_self_approval_for = re.compile('[^@]+@mit\.edu$')
+    c.Authenticator.allow_self_approval_for = re.compile('[^@]+@example\.com$')

-Note that this setting automatically enables `ask_email_on_signup`.
+Please note that activating this setting automatically also enables `ask_email_on_signup`.

-To use the code, you must also provide a secret key to cryptographically sign the URL.
-To prevents attacks, it is mandatory that this key stays secret.
+To use the code, you must also provide a secret key (i.e. an arbitrary string, not too short) to cryptographically sign the URL.
+To prevents attacks, it is crucial that this key stays secret.

 .. code-block:: python

-    c.Authenticator.secret_key = "your-key"
+    c.Authenticator.secret_key = "your-arbitrary-key"

-You should customize the email sent to users with something like
+You should also customize the email sent to users with something as follows:

 .. code-block:: python

     c.Authenticator.self_approval_email = ("from", "subject", "email body, including https://example.com{approval_url}")

-Note that you need to specify the domain where JupyterHub is running (example.com in the example above) and the port too, if you are using a non-standard one (e.g. 8000).
-Also the protocol must be the correct one you are serving your connections from (https in the example).
+Note that you need to specify the domain where JupyterHub is running (`example.com` in the code block above) as well as the port, if you are using a non-standard one (e.g. `8000`).
+Also the protocol must be the correct one you are serving your connections from (`https` in the example).

-Moreover, you may specify the SMTP server to use for sending the email.
+Furthermore, you may specify the SMTP server to use for sending the email.
 You can do that with

 .. code-block:: python